Author: Hugo Thomas

 Search for your website using the special operator site:

-To check that your website is indexed in the first place, you can use the special operator site:
+To check that your website is indexed in the first place, you can use the special operator site: in your search.
+This will refine the results to include only those that are on the specified site.

 Now you’re here, it’s worth checking that all the pages you want customers to see can appear in searches.
 Your homepage, any product or service pages, promotional pages etc. If any aren’t there, the next step is to figure out why they aren’t being indexed: maybe they have a ‘noindex’ tag, or Google hasn’t found them yet, as they’re not linked to from any other page.